abyvinod/stochy/README.md

     (2) formal verification via abstractions taking the form of Markov processes and their variants of interval Markov decision processes.
     (3) strategy synthesis for e.g. selection of control actions to maximise satisfiability of a certain property.

-# Installation, documentation, and examples

-# Development version
-  (1)  Run: git submodule update --init --recursive (2)  Obtain required dependencies by running get_dep.dev.sh (3)  Use build_debug.sh to run StocHy in development mode

-# Release version
-  (1)  Obtain required dependencies by running get_dep.dist.sh (2)  Use build_release.sh to run StocHy

- Unless opting to extend or connect StocHy with your own tools, it is advised to opt to install the release version.

-# Compiled versions
+# Quick start

+Run `./INSTALL.sh` for a single script installation of STOCHY.
+This script performs the three step installation for the user:
+1. Fetch the git submodules that are used in this toolbox.
+1. Fetch the necessary dependencies (requires `sudo`) via the script `./get_dep.dev.sh`, and
+1. Build the C++ object files using `./build_debug.sh`.

-All the built and compiled binary files are then found within /build/bin.
-One can then run the corresponding binary files by using ./stochy_XX where XX is the corresponding model name.
+The folder `/build/bin` contains all the built and compiled binary files.

+To run a specific script, simply run `./stochy_XX` where XX is the corresponding model name.

 # Docker system

-To facilitate sharing of StocHy between different operating environments we provide a docker container containing StocHy.
-Details are found within the Docker folder.
+We also provide a docker container containing `StocHy` to facilitate sharing of StocHy between different operating environments.

 # Wiki